httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 This specification defines minimums for the length or number of various structures supported by implementations.
 It does not specify maximum sizes in most cases, but authors should be aware that HTTP implementations do impose various limits on the size of individual fields, the total number of fields, and/or the size of the entire header or trailer section.

 Specifications can refer to a field name as a "structured header name", "structured trailer name", or "structured field name" as appropriate.
 Likewise, they can refer its field value as a "structured header value", "structured trailer value", or "structured field value" as necessary.
-Field definitions are encouraged to use the ABNF rules beginning with "sf-" defined in this specification; other rules in this specification are not intended to be used in field definitions.

 For example, a fictitious Foo-Example header field might be specified as: